N87Ash/MultiChoice-Assignment/README.md

 1. Visit my github repository (https://github.com/N87Ash/MultiChoiceAssignment) and click the "Clone or download" dropdown
 2. Select the Download ZIP option
 3. Once the ZIP file has downloaded to your local directory, open eclipse and select "File" followed by "Import" then select "Existing projects into workspace" from the menu options and click "Next".
-4. Select the archive file radio button and browse to file in your local directory and then select "Finish"
+4. Select the archive file radio button and browse to the downloaded ZIP file in your local directory and then select "Finish"

 Now that we have the project available locally, I'll briefly explain the project structure: